Notice: Campus drinking water may be limited

 Is tap water on the UC Berkeley campus safe to drink?

 The answer is YES!
 Tap water is distributed to the campus by the East Bay Municipal Utilities District (EBMUD).
 The water comes from an excellent source in the Sierras to various EBMUD treatment plants where it is further processed to ensure the water meets regulatory standards under the Safe Drinking Water Act before it reaches our taps.
-See the annual water quality report from EMBUD.
+See the annual water quality report from EBMUD.

 What kinds of contaminants are typically found in tap water?

 Tap water contains many different constituents which are controlled by EBMUD to meet regulatory limits.
 They are grouped into different categories such as Primary Constituents which can impart health effects, Secondary Constituents which impact the aesthetic quality of water, and Lead/Copper.
 A more complete list of constituents is found on the EBMUD website in the Annual Water Quality Report.
+This report is also available in Spanish and Chinese.

 At UC Berkeley, questions sometimes arise about possible bacteria or lead in the water.
 Dozens of water quality lab tests performed on tap water from various campus buildings have demonstrated the absence of bacteria, even in the presence of unpleasant odors and taste.
 Lead has been found in some taps, but at levels that do not constitute a health hazard to the general public.
 Pregnant women and those caring for young children should understand lead hazards for their particular circumstances.
 Consult with EH&S or your medical provider for more information.